ymadoff/ryba/hadoop/zkfc/start.coffee.md

 In order to work properly, the ZKFC daemon must be running and the command must be executed on the same server as ZKFC.

+      # Note, probably we shall wait for the other NameNode to be started and running
+      # before attempting to activate it.
       @execute
         header: 'HDFS ZKFC # Start Failover'
         label_true: 'READY'